Women's Adventure Travels

 A taxi driver friend in Guatemala has provided her with specific examples.
 The pandemic hit Guatemala just before its Easter celebration, an elaborate festival that draws thousands of tourists.
 This year, the event was canceled, and local businesses failed to benefit from foreign buyers.

 Based on her extensive research, Korvne notes that women bear the brunt of disasters the hardest.
-However, she hopes it could prompt greater gender equality for the future.
+However, she hopes it could prompt greater gender equality in the future.

 Work Going Forward